-I was turning sixteen that summer, and the fishing had slowed — again.
+I had turned sixteen that summer, and the fishing had slowed for me — again.
 It always did.
-When the sun climbed higher and my freestone waters grew clear with their summer flows, the minnows I’d learned to fish so well just stopped catching trout.
+So when the sun climbed higher and my freestone waters grew clear with their summer flows, the minnows I’d learned to fish so well just stopped catching trout.
 It happened every year, but I was old enough to be aware of the shift this time.

-With my driver’s license, I discovered that traveling further to fish new creeks didn’t solve the problem — the minnows still didn’t work.
-But I knew I’d found better water when trout rose all around me.
+With my driver’s license, I discovered that traveling further to fish new rivers didn’t solve the problem — the minnows still didn’t work.
+But I knew I’d found better water when I saw trout rising all around me.
 They delivered a message.
 They wanted nothing to do with my bait, and now I understood why.

 He told me where to park and how to fish.
 He showed me the basic cast, and I left through the screen door.